tryptichon/jsf-primefaces-skeleton/README.md

 ## Used tools and licenses

-For more information about swagger and additional licenses:
+For more information and additional licenses:

 #### Docker